 THE THRILLING DETECTIVE GIFT SHOP

-I used to do a Holiday Gift Guide every year, and then I didn’t (although I still do one every year for Mystery Scene).
-But then I started thinking (always a dangerous proposition) that it might be fun to do it again, but do it all year round.
+I used to do a Holiday Gift Guide every year for Mystery Scene, and it was pretty popular.
+So I started thinking (always a dangerous proposition) that it might be fun to do it again, but do it all year round.
 After all, there are plenty of other holidays and special occasions to treat that mystery-loving special someone in your life–Valentine’s, Mother’s Day, Father’s Day, etc. And every day is somebody’s birthday.

 (And it’s a good way to list things that might not easily suit any of my other Word on the Street pages.)